 - Lalbag Fort & Mosque: the most impressive fort in Bangladesh, Lalbagh fort was the first fort built for the third of son mogul emperor Aurangzeb.
 It’s one of the incomplete sites with a single domed mosque that bears the tragedy of sipahi mutiny in 1857

 - Old Dhaka Rickshaw Ride: to experience Dhaka life, you must try a rickshaw at the capital of rickshaw.
 Especially old towns have so many alleys and business social life going so interesting that only can be seen by riding on a rickshaw

 - Old Dhaka Biriyani: Seven dome mosque: popularly known as Sat Gambuj Mosque situated at the residential part of Dhaka in Mohammadpur area, it was built during mogul period crowning seven domes in the top.

 - Star Mosque: Star mosque or ara mosque located in the old part of the town a place called armanitola, it’s the most famous ornamental mosque with glittering tiles of the vase, motifs, flowed was build during British time. because of its star pattern, it’s called star mosque

-- Boat Ride at Burigonga River: the capital Dhaka stands on the river burgonga and this river port is the busiest in the country.
-Hundreds of small boats crossing the river and big boat start to leave for an overnight cruise from the afternoon.
+- Boat Ride at Burigonga River: the capital of Dhaka stands on the river bulgogi and this river port is the busiest in the country.
+Hundreds of small boats crossing the river and big boats start to leave for an overnight cruise from the afternoon.
 We will visit the riverport during that time to experience real Dhaka.

 Transfer to the hotel and overnight in Dhaka.